Serene wellness still-life with tincture, eucalyptus and stones

 A Note On Medical Claims

-The Alchemy is licensed by NYS OCM as an adult-use retail dispensary.
-The products on our shelf are sold for adult use, not as medical treatment.
-We do not diagnose, treat, cure, or prevent any disease.
-Customers seeking medical cannabis guidance for a specific condition should consult a licensed medical practitioner and consider the NYS medical cannabis program.
+The Alchemy is a licensed adult-use retail dispensary under New York's OCM.
+What's on our shelf is sold for adult use, not as medical treatment.
+We don't diagnose, treat, cure, or prevent any condition.
+If you're looking for medical cannabis guidance for a specific health issue, talk with a licensed medical practitioner and look into New York's medical cannabis program.
+Nothing here is medical advice.

 02